seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Sir, I would advise you to shift a shirt; the
 violence of action hath made you reek as a
 sacrifice: where air comes out, air comes in:
-there’s none abroad so wholesome as that you vent.
+there's none abroad so wholesome as that you vent.

 **CLOTEN**
 If my shirt were bloody, then to shift it.
 Have I hurt him?

 **Second Lord**
 *\[Aside]*
-No, ’faith; not so much as his patience.
+No, 'faith; not so much as his patience.

 **First Lord**
-Hurt him! his body’s a passable carcass, if he be
+Hurt him! his body's a passable carcass, if he be
 not hurt: it is a thoroughfare for steel, if it be not hurt.

 **Second Lord**
 *\[Aside]*
-His steel was in debt; it went o’ the
+His steel was in debt; it went o' the
 backside the town.

 **CLOTEN**